A Hybrid Riemann Solver for Large Hyperbolic Systems of Conservation Laws: Finite Volume Method

 The goal is to find an update rule to advance the approximate cell averages from a given time $t^n$ to a new time $t^{n+1} = t^n+\Delta t$, such that the true cell averages are well-approximated.
 In addition, the approximate solution should not develop any (relevant) spurious oscillations.
-Integrating Eq.~\eqref{eq:conservation_law_mainEq} over the cell $C_i$ and dividing by $\Delta x$ yields
+Integrating Eq.~\eqref{eq:conservation_law} over the cell $C_i$ and dividing by $\Delta x$ yields

 which is still exact.
-We now want to find a solution approximation $\bar u_i^n$ satisfying $\bar u_i^n \approx \bar U_i(t^n)$.
+We now want to find an approximation of the solution $\bar u_i^n$ satisfying $\bar u_i^n \approx \bar U_i(t^n)$.
 The quality of the approximation $\bar{u}_i$ depends on the accurate approximation of the fluxes at the cell boundaries $f(U(x_{i \pm 1/2},t))$.
-This is achieved by constructing a numerical flux function $\hat{f}(u,v)$ that is Lipschitz continuous and consistent with the true flux function, i.e. $\hat{f}(U, U)=f(U)$ \cite{LeVeque2002}.
+This is achieved by constructing a numerical flux function $\hat{f}(u,v)$ which is Lipschitz continuous and consistent with the true flux function $\hat{f}(U, U)=f(U)$, see e.g.~\cite{LeVeque2002}.
 The numerical flux at the right boundary of cell $C_i$ is then given by

 It takes as input variables the left and right limiting values of the solution vector $U$ at the interface $i+1/2$.
 One can construct higher order schemes by inserting higher-order reconstructions of these interface values, for example by using weighted essentially non-oscillatory (WENO) schemes \cite{LiuOsherChan1994, JiangShu1996} or limiting methods, e.g. \cite{VanLeer1979, ColellaWoodward1984, Marquina1994, CadaTorrilhon2009, SchmidtmannSeiboldTorrilhon2015}.
-The focus of this paper is the development of new Riemann solvers and not the of order of accuracy, therefore, the input values of the flux function are plainly the left and right cell mean values, $U^{(-)}_{i+1/2}\equiv \bar{u}_i$ and $ U^{(+)}_{i+1/2}\equiv \bar{u}_{i+1}$.
+The focus of this paper is the development of new Riemann solvers and not the order of accuracy.
+A comment on the extension of the newly developed schemes to higher order in space and time can be found in Sec.~\ref{subsec:higherOrder}.
+For the development of the methods however, the input values of the flux function are simply the left and right cell mean values, $U^{(-)}_{i+1/2}\equiv \bar{u}_i$ and $ U^{(+)}_{i+1/2}\equiv \bar{u}_{i+1}$.
 For the sake of simplicity, these are also denoted by $U_L$ and $U_R$.
+In summary, the evolution of cell averages is given by